Get your home holiday-ready 🎄 SEE ALL IDEAS

 String a Popcorn Garland

-Before people adorned their trees with lights and ornaments, they decorated with homemade popcorn garlands.
-The string of popped kernels was budget-friendly and simple to construct.
+Before people adorned their trees with lights and ornaments, they decorated them with homemade popcorn garlands.
+Strings of popped kernels were budget-friendly and simple to construct.
 This year, spend quality time with your kids, parents, or grandparents making your own vintage popcorn garland.
+Be sure to pop extra corn to munch on as you work!

 Give Your Letter Carrier a Thank-You Gift

-In the past, people traditionally thanked their loyal letter carriers by giving them a small Christmas gift.
-Though we often don’t have the chance to develop relationships with our letter carriers today, you can still give them a token of appreciation around the holidays.
+In the past, people traditionally thanked their regular letter carriers by giving them a small Christmas gift.
+Though we don’t always have the chance to develop relationships with our letter carriers today, it’s still a nice idea to give them a token of appreciation around the holidays.
 Just remember that federal guidelines stipulate that postal employees can’t receive gifts worth more than $20.

 Stuff Your Stockings With Oranges